Technology-Notes/GeForce-Now-Cloud-developer-wiki/C-API.md

 GRIDLinkSDKNT.props should be used if you're using Multithreaded CRT linkage (/MT option).

 No further action should be required to correctly compile and link in this case.

+## GRID Setup and Shutdown

+Add a call to `glInitializeGRIDLinkSDK()` to your application’s startup code.

+Add a call to `glShutdownGRIDLinkSDK()` to your application’s shutdown code.

+You will need to include "GRIDLinkSDK_CAPI.h" for these definitions.

+An Initialize/Shutdown pair should be added each time a process that needs to communicate with GRID is started.
+For example, if you have a launcher that implements the patching methods and a game executable that implements the log-in methods, both should call Initialize at startup and Shutdown during shutdown.